TerkaSlan/IFJ-Projekt/README.md

   #26 [LOW] Add additinal tests to cover all instructions for 2. submission - **Michal** :white_medium_square:

   #27 [LOW] Create as much general tests as possible for 2. submission - **ALL** :white_medium_square:

+  #28 [HIGH] Adjust Parser and Interpret modules to deal with the need of initialization of static variables before runtime - **Terka, Michal** :white_medium_square:

+  #29 [LOW] Make all print functions within the Builtin module behave according to their java counterparts - **Jakub, Marek**